 - More transparent management of price fluctuations through commodity-indexed contracts

 Efficio delivered consistently strong results and value throughout the assignment.
-They drove the change in the Procurement organisation and gave a strong contribution in the executive management team to achieve strategic and short-term objectives.
+They drove the change in the Procurement organization and gave a strong contribution in the executive management team to achieve strategic and short-term objectives.

 Efficio’s engagement helped deliver a number of significant benefits for the client, including: